begyyal/shjp/README.md

 ***
 ### Spread processing to array.
-It can get value in every element of array as below.
+It can gets value in every element of array as below.

 1. json
 ```